 Admissions essay questions tend to be very broad and difficult to tackle.
 Yet, it is imperative that you actually answer the question in your essay.
 It should go without saying, but if your essay does not address the question, then everything you learn in the rest of this course is for naught.

 While looking at your application, you are probably asking yourself: “Why in the world are these admissions people asking me this question?
 What do they want me to write about?”
-While there is no one answer to either of these questions, there is some reason behind the most popular questions posed by applications.
+While there is no single answer to either of these questions, there is some reason behind the most popular questions posed by applications.

 Continue on for Question-Specific Strategies on the most common application questions and Sample Essays with comments by admissions officers.